No Results Found

 • Decrease (credit) Pre-paid Royalty – where you would have originally recorded the advance – by $1,000.
 This is a decrease to an asset, as the author now owes you less.

-Step five: Payments
+Step 5: Payments

 Now let’s see what happens when you pay your author the royalties, based on the sale of 10,000 copies.
 The first thing to do is move the royalties owed from the ‘owed’ bucket (Accrued Royalty) to the ‘ready to pay’ bucket (Royalty Payable).
 This doesn’t impact your company’s value or profitability, because we are just shifting money from one type of owing to another: